 WHERE TO STAY IN AND AROUND WIND CAVE NATIONAL PARK

-- There is only one campground in Wind Cave, the Elk Mountain Campground.
+- There is only one campground in Wind Cave National Park, the Elk Mountain Campground.
 Reservations are not accepted.
-There are 10 campgrounds available in nearby Custer State Park, and you can look here for more information on camping in Custer.
+There are 10 campgrounds near Wind Cave National Park in nearby Custer State Park, and you can look here for more information on camping in Custer.

-- There is no other lodging in Wind Cave, but again, Custer has plenty of lodging options, both in the state park and in the neighboring town.
+- There is no other lodging in Wind Cave National Park, but again, Custer has plenty of lodging options, both in the state park and in the neighboring town.
 Rapid City, even though it’s about 60 minutes away, also has plenty of options.

 Make sure you get reservations early if possible, as events in and around Rapid City can take up the lodging all around the vicinity.